OfficeDev/Microsoft-Teams-Samples/samples/msgext-copilot-handoff/ts/lab/Exercise 05 - Code tour.md

 As you can see, the code obtains these two values, updates the database, and then sends a new card that contains a message and the updated data.

-## Step 5 - Examine the copilot handoff code
+## Step 5 - Examine the copilot agent handoff code

-When running the Northwind inventory message extension in Copilot for Microsoft 365, users are able to transfer from the Northwind experience in Copilot for Microsoft 365 to a Northwind Products bot in Teams via a copilot handoff.
+When running the Northwind inventory message extension in Copilot for Microsoft 365, users are able to transfer from the Northwind experience in Copilot for Microsoft 365 to a Northwind Products bot in Teams via a copilot agent handoff.

-### The copilot handoff
+### The copilot agent handoff
-Users of the Northwind inventory message extension can transfer from their chat with the copilot plugin in Microsoft for Copilot 365 to a chat with the Northwind Inventory bot in Teams via a copilot handoff.
+Users of the Northwind inventory message extension can transfer from their chat with the copilot plugin in Microsoft for Copilot 365 to a chat with the Northwind Inventory bot in Teams via a copilot agent handoff.

-The copilot handoff is accomplished in two primary steps by:
+The copilot agent handoff is accomplished in two primary steps by:
 1) Creating a deep link URL

 2) Handling the `onInvokeActivity` handler in the bot code.